NERDC

 The Executive Secretary of the Nigerian Educational Research and Development Council (NERDC), Prof. Salisu Shehu, has inspected the fully refurbished NERDC Press located at the Council’s South West Zonal Office in Jibowu, Lagos.

 The press had been inactive for several years.
-Prof. Shehu had visited the zonal office on 10 May 2025, and he pledged to bring the non-functional printing facility back to life to improve its productivity.In early September 2025, the Council began the refurbishment work in fulfilment of that promise.
+Prof. Shehu visited the zonal office on 10 May 2025 and pledged to restore the non-functional printing facility to improve its productivity.
+In early September 2025, the Council began the refurbishment work in fulfilment of that promise.

-At the start of the repairs, the Press Manager, Mrs. Precious Iweha, praised the Executive Secretary for approving the intervention, explaining that “we have commenced work on the generator set and are currently servicing the Sord Z machine, Polar cutter machine, and one of the Gestener machines”.
+At the start of the repairs, the Press Manager, Mrs Precious Iweha, praised the Executive Secretary for approving the intervention, explaining that “we have commenced work on the generator set and are currently servicing the Sord Z machine, Polar cutter machine, and one of the Gestener machines”.

 He expressed satisfaction with the progress recorded in his first year in office and gave an assurance that the revitalised press would be put to full use in line with its intended purpose.